tighten/mailthief/readme.md

         // Make sure the email was sent from the correct address
         $this->seeMessageFrom('noreply@example.com');

-        // Make sure the email contains the existence of a header
+        // Make sure a given header is set on an email
         $this->seeHeaders('X-MailThief-Variables');

-        // Make sure the email contains the correct header
+        // Make sure the header is set to a given value
         $this->seeHeaders('X-MailThief-Variables', 'mailthief');

         // Make sure the email contains text in the body of the message